This post may contain affiliate links. Please read our disclosure policy.

 graham cracker crumbs in a bowl.

-1. In a small bowl, combine the graham cracker crumbs with melted butter.
+1. In a small bowl, mix the graham cracker crumbs with melted butter.

 graham cracker crumbs in a small red baking dish.

-1. Press the crumb mixture into the bottom of the prepared baking dish using your fingertips, the back of a spoon or the bottom of a glass.
+1. Press the mixture evenly into the bottom of the prepared dish using your fingertips, the back of a spoon, or the bottom of a glass.

 Make the Cheesecake Filling